A Dutch-Book Trap for Misspecification: Dutch books and Dutch-booking

 \section{Dutch books and Dutch-booking}

-In this section, I introduce the notion of Dutch Book, and a novel sense in which an agent can be \textquotedblleft Dutch-booked\textquotedblright .
-Traditionally, a Dutch book is a set of bets such that, no matter the realization of the uncertainty, the aggregate payoff from the bets is never positive and sometimes negative for the gambler (thus never negative and sometimes positive for the bookmaker).
-In general, an agent is Dutch-booked if she accepts all the bets in a Dutch book.
-Our agent, however, would never accept a classical Dutch book if all the bets are proposed at the same time, as she has a well-defined probabilistic belief at any point in time --- this follows from the classical Dutch book theorem.
-In particular, all the bets that are offered to our agent at the same contingency can be coalesced into an aggregate bet, which she will accept whenever she is willing to accept every single bet.
-Thus, for the sake of Dutch-booking, we can assume without loss of generality that our agent is proposed just one bet over the possible states at every information state.
+Traditionally, a Dutch book is a set of bets such that, no matter the realization of the state, the cumulative payoff from the bets is never positive and sometimes negative for the gambler (thus never negative and sometimes positive for the bookmaker).
+An agent is Dutch-booked if he accepts all the bets in a Dutch book.
+Our agent, however, would never accept a classical Dutch book if all the bets are proposed simultaneously, as he has a well-defined probabilistic belief at any point in time.
+We now investigate whether, instead, a system of gambles proposed in different contingencies can induce the same kind of state-wise losses.\footnote{ Our agent's risk neutrality and probabilistic sophistication at every contingency imply that, when he is willing to accept a bet, he is also willing to accept the sum of the bets.
+Thus, we can assume, without loss of generality, that our agent is offered only one bet in each contingency.}